CiviCraft-Development/civicraft-wiki/docs/features/flags.md

 # Flags

 ## Pre-Made Flags
 The first type of flag that is available are pre-made flags.
 These flags are includes in the resource pack that players download and use for our custom assets.
+Available pre-made flags may change based on server events or other happenings that cause for additional flags!

+### Available Flags

 ## Custom Flags
-Players can create custom flags with banners.
-To support the creation and use of custom flags, we've made it to where players can exceed banner customization limits as well as by shifting and right clicking on a fence, players may display their banners horizontally.
-With additional banners of the same type, players can size up their banner.
+Players can turn banners into flags by hanging them on a fence post!
+By shifting and right-clicking with a banner in hand, it will hand horizontally on a fence post instead of vertically.
+These flags can be sized up by right-clicking the flag with the same banner.
+On destruction, all banners put into the flag will be returned.